christensenacademy/christensen-academy/modules/css-layouts/challenges/basic-layout-challenge-1.md

 ##Mastery
 Demonstrating mastery on this task requires the following:
 * Clear, neat, syntactically-correct CSS
 * An exact (or very, very close) replica of the page demonstrated in the video and picture above.
+The content of the text is not important.
+What matters are the boxes.